bruno153/bruno153.github.io/assets/teaching/english_3.md

 ## The Future of Transportation and Tesla

-Tesla made into headlines past week thanks to its unorthodox approach to electric
+Tesla made into headlines last week thanks to its unorthodox approach to electric
 vehicles: Cybertruck, a electric pickup truck.

 <img src="tesla.jpg" alt="Photo of Cybertruck" />
+Source: <a href="https://www.tesla.com/">Tesla website</a>

 It's hard to look to this automobile without noticing its pointy and straight design.
 Its presentation caught people's attention also because while